A Girl Called Johnny

-"A Girl Called Johnny" is a song from Scottish-Irish folk rock band The Waterboys, which was released in 1983 as the lead single from their debut studio album The Waterboys.
+"A Girl Called Johnny" is a song by British band the Waterboys, released in 1983 as the lead single from their debut studio album The Waterboys.
 The song was written by Mike Scott and produced by Rupert Hine.
 It reached No. 80 in the UK Singles Chart and remained in the Top 100 for three weeks.

 Writing

 "A Girl Called Johnny" was inspired by American singer-songwriter Patti Smith.
 Scott discovered Smith's musical work and poetry in 1976 and became a big fan, which led to him forming his own fanzine, Jungleland.
 In 1978, Scott was aware Smith was due to perform with her band at the Rainbow Theatre in London.
 He knew she always stayed at the Portobello Hotel and was successful in speaking to her over the phone after ringing the hotel.
 Smith suggested Scott come down from Scotland to see the show and write about it in his fanzine.
 He traveled down to London by train, with Smith providing him with a concert ticket, covering the expense of his hotel room and placing him under the care of her guitarist Lenny Kaye.

-Speaking of the influence of Smith on the song, Scott told Colin Irwin of Melody Maker in 1983, "There's a line about a girl called Johnny in one of her songs, called 'Redondo Beach'.
-And I heard a tape she'd done and noticed that Johnny is a hero or heroine on lots of her early songs.
-So I thought I'd make her Johnny!"
+Speaking of the influence of Smith on the song, Scott told Colin Irwin of Melody Maker in 1983, "There is a line about a girl called Johnny in one of her songs called 'Redondo Beach', and I heard a tape and I noticed that Johnny is a hero or heroine on lots of her early songs.
+So I thought I'd make her Johnny because she vanished a few years ago... it's a sort of postscript."